Quebec politicians hail demise of controversial Energy East pipeline

 Natural Resources Minister Pierre Arcand said he is not surprised by the company's decision, considering it had suspended the process a month ago.

+Environment Minister David Heurtel detailed his frustrations with TransCanada, saying the project had left Quebecers with an "enormous amount of questions" but the province was repeatedly left without answers.

+"TransCanada made the decision that it felt it had to make," he said.

-Parti Québécois Leader Jean-François Lisée said he considers the decision to be "a great victory," adding the PQ was the only provincial party that never wanted the project to pass.
+Parti Québécois Leader Jean-François Lisée said he considers the decision to be "a great victory," adding that his party never wanted the project to pass.

 Mohawk chief is cautiously optimistic

-Serge Otis Simon, grand chief of the Kanesatake Mohawk Council, said he reacted with "shock, surprise [and] jubilation" at the announcement, but is still feeling cautious.
+Serge Otis Simon, grand chief of the Kanesatake Mohawk Council, reacted to the announcement with "shock, surprise [and] jubilation."

 Simon said he believes his allies out west fighting "tooth and nail" against the project, coupled with the united front in Quebec, made investors think twice before contributing their money.